ggand0/ggando-website/content/blog/map.md

 ## Conclusion
-- AP@K only sums precisions within top-K results
-- AP sums precisions over at all recall levels
+- **AP** sums precisions over at all recall levels.
-- AP in IR is equal to AP in OD without interpolated precisions
+- **AP@K** only considers the top-$K$ results and has multiple variants depending on the normalization factor.
+- **AP in IR** approximates the AUC of the precision-recall curve.
-- mAP in IR is just the average of APs for some set of queries
+- **mAP in IR** is just the average of APs for multiple queries.

-Now that I understand mAP, I feel this is a must-have metric for search systems evaluation.
-It provides a good single-value representation of retrieval quality, making it easier to compare different models.
+Now that I understand mAP, I feel this is a must-have metric for evaluating search systems.
+It provides a single-value representation of retrieval quality that balances both precision & recall aspects, making it easier to compare different models.

+Personally, I’ve decided to adopt $AP@K$ definition with the $\min(K, R)$ term ($AP_2@K$) for evaluation in my projects, as it better accounts for missing relevant items.
 Hopefully this post gave you a bit more clarity on common IR metrics.
 Thanks for reading!

 ## References

-#### **Books and academic resources:**
+#### **Books and papers:**
 - *Evaluation in Information Retrieval* — C.D.
 Manning, P. Raghavan, H. Schütze (the Manning's book) [[PDF chapterlinks](https://www-nlp.stanford.edu/IR-book/)]
 - *Learning to Rank for Information Retrieval* — T.-Y. Liu [[PDF link](https://didawiki.di.unipi.it/lib/exe/fetch.php/magistraleinformatica/ir/ir13/1_-_learning_to_rank.pdf)]
 - *Information Retrieval: Implementing and Evaluating Search Engines* — C.L.A.
 Clarke, G. Cormack, S. Büttcher [[PDF link](https://mitmecsept.wordpress.com/wp-content/uploads/2018/05/stefan-bc3bcttcher-charles-l-a-clarke-gordon-v-cormack-information-retrieval-implementing-and-evaluating-search-engines-2010-mit.pdf)]